kristenvaccaro/interaction-design/assignments.md

 As a general rule, you should expect to contribute at least 3 times to the discussion each studio.
 If active participation becomes an issue, we will count number of times each student participates.

 Each missed studio attendance will lose 25% of your total studio attendance grade.
-To request an excused absence, fill out [this Google form](https://forms.gle/M77m6T62NeBCsPLcA) by 4:30PM the day before your studio; your TA will confirm that your absence is excused before the start of class.
+To request an excused absence, fill out [this Google form](https://forms.gle/M77m6T62NeBCsPLcA) by 4:30PM the day before your studio; if your absence is excused, your TA will confirm that before the start of class.

 ## Design Assignments